 The coral and volcanic islands of Palau have no history of drilling and production.
 No exploration wells have ever been drilled in any the islands or in their surrounding waters.
 Globalshift does not forecast any future production of oil or gas from the country.

-For recent events see News Briefs.
+For any recent events see the News Briefs.

 Palau lies on the Kyushu-Palau ridge which is uplifted oceanic crust within the Philippines plate.
 The archipelago is a remnant of a large coral reef on this volcanic ridge.
 The islands are thus volcanic-cored with varying amounts of fringing limestone reefs.
-Globalshift believes the islands and surrounding waters have no oil and gas potential.